zhiqiangf/eco-gotests/tests/sriov/README.md

 ### Cluster Health Check Script

-A comprehensive cluster health verification script is available to ensure the SR-IOV test environment is ready:
+A comprehensive cluster health verification script is available to ensure the SR-IOV test environment is ready. **The health check now runs automatically before tests start** (see [Automatic Cluster Health Check](#automatic-cluster-health-check) above).

+**Manual Execution:**
+You can also run the health check manually at any time:

 ```bash
 # Basic health check